JacobRPrice/JacobRPrice.github.io/9-about.md

 ### About me
 I'm a PhD candidate studying under [Chris Sales](http://microbes.cae.drexel.edu/) at Drexel University.

 My dissertation topic involves studying how microbial community composition drives nutrient uptake and transformation within photobioreactors.
-My primary focus is on nitrogen (NH4, NO2, NO3) and it's interaction with organic and inorganic carbon within these systems.
+My primary focus is on inorganic nitrogen (NH4+, NO2-, NO3-) and it's interaction with organic and inorganic carbon within these systems.
 To study this, I use a novel bioreactor called a High Density Bioreactor (or HDBR for short).
 You can read more about the HDBR system on my [research](1-research.md) page.

 My background is fairly unusual for my current position.
 I received a B.S. in Mathematics (with Statistics Minor) from The Pennsylvania State University and worked as an actuary before deciding I wanted to do something more rewarding.
 I enrolled in the Environmental Engineering graduate program at Temple University, where I received my M.Eng. and a certificate in Stormwater Management.
 While studying at Temple, I worked under [Michel Boufadel](https://civil.njit.edu/people/boufadel.php) (now at NJIT) and [Rob Ryan](https://engineering.temple.edu/person/ryan-robert-j).